The FAB Awards: FAB Food Fight

-The full campaign can be seen here.

 20 Years Young Campaign

-To mark their 20th Anniversary, The FAB Awards unveiled a new campaign by Creative Directors, Naz Nazli and Alex Ball with the tag line: “20 Years Young”.
+To mark their 20th Anniversary, The FAB Awards unveiled a new campaign by Creative Directors, Naz Nazli and Alex Ball with the tag line “20 Years Young”.

-Photographed by Andy Gallacher, it features some of the leading personalities from the Marketing, Design and Advertising Industry, who have either picked up the FAB plate or have judged the programme during its 20-year history.
+Photographed by Andy Gallacher, it features some of the leading personalities from the Marketing, Design, and Advertising Industry, who have either picked up the FAB plate or have judged the program during its 20-year history.

-The likes of Mary Lewis, Rodanthi Senduka, Graham Shearsby, Rosie Arnold, Bjorn Stahl, Peter Ignazi, Russell Ramsey, Karen Welman, Garrick Hamm, Paul Brazier, Donald Gunn and Michael Conrad (to name a few) are showcased in their youthful splendour, highlighting FAB's continued support from the cream of the Marketing, Design and Advertising Industry.
+The likes of Mary Lewis, Rodanthi Senduka, Graham Shearsby, Rosie Arnold, Bjorn Stahl, Peter Ignazi, Russell Ramsey, Karen Welman, Garrick Hamm, Paul Brazier, Donald Gunn and Michael Conrad (to name a few) are showcased in their youthful splendor, highlighting FAB's continued support from the cream of the Marketing, Design and Advertising Industry.